5wHN28Dg/tele-notify/README.md

 A Python script that monitors specified Telegram chats and forwards messages matching your custom filters to another chat.
 It also supports OCR on attached images and avoids forwarding duplicate messages.

-**Note**: This project is a custom-built solution designed for a specific problem I encountered.
-It was created solely to meet my personal needs and use case, so you may need to adapt or modify it to suit your own requirements.
+**⚠️ Disclaimer**: This project is a custom-built solution for a specific problem I encountered, designed solely to meet my personal needs.
+It is not intended for high-volume use or scenarios that might approach API rate limits.
+Features outside my requirements have not been implemented, so you may need to adapt or modify the code to fit your own use case.

 ## ✨ Features